cover photo of Mt Fuji by Daniel Hehn

 Off to the Starting Point

-Early Monday morning I was at the Shinjuku bus station for the 2 1/2 hour trip to gogome (5th station), Kawaguchiko 5th station on the Subaru line.
-This is the most popular starting place.
+Kawaguchiko is also the most popular starting place to climb Mt Fuji.
 The traditional way, the way of the pilgrims, is to begin with purification and prayers before beginning the climb from the base.
 Instead I wanted to take it easy, to ease my way up the changing altitude and get to Fujisan Hotel at the 8th station before dark.
 Then, after a meal and a nap, continue onward to reach the top for the sunrise.

 At gogome, I bought a walking stick (to get the souvenir insignia burnt into it at the stations), used the loo, and took some pictures before heading out.
 Instead of a slow steady climb I immediately faced steep stretches.
 Luckily it was overcast and relatively cool which made it more comfortable.